Can I Claim For Injuries At Work Caused By A Lack Of Safety Goggles?

 When an employer needs to provide eye protection to their workers, then they should also clearly explain why it is necessary for them to use it.
 Employers should inform their staff about the risks faced if the provided PPE is not used.
 Information on how to wear safety goggles and other PPE correctly should also be provided clearly by employers.
 It is not enough for an employer to simply hand out PPE which is required for work.

-Why Is Protective Eyewear Important?
+Why Are Protective Safety Googles Important?

 If you work or enter any area with known hazards, wearing PPE including protective eyewear is critical for minimising the risk of injury.
 Areas that contain harmful liquids, debris or other hazardous materials can do a lot of damage to someone who lacks PPE.
 The same dangers apply if the PPE someone is wearing is faulty.
 Failing to wear PPE in a hazardous area for even a brief moment of time could lead to a serious injury.